veengel/homework/README.md

 ## :exclamation: Note

-To multiply two numbers, you need to pass the operator to the command-line in this form: "*"
+To multiply two numbers you need to pass the operator to the command-line in this form: "*"

 > java -jar .\console\target\Calculator-jar-with-dependencies.jar 2 5 "*"

-number1=2 number2=5 operator=* result=10.0
+>number1=2 number2=5 operator=* result=10.0